shapeshed/wenmoon/README.md

 ### CoinGecko

 Obtain a [CoinGecko API key][10].
-Create a file at `~/.config/wenmoon/config.yml` with the following format.
-Ticker values can be found by searching on [CoinGecko][9] for the API ID field under Info for the coin you want to track.
+Create a file at `~/.config/wenmoon/config.yml`.
+Ticker values can be found by searching for the coin on [CoinGecko][9] and finding the API ID field under Info.

 `amount` and `entry_price` are optional fields if you want to compute the value and P&L of your position.